Serialization in Storm

 Objects are represented by a class name followed by a pair of curly braces that denotes the contents

 of the object.
-For class types, we also see (instance N)
+For class types, we also see (instance N) that indicates which instance of the

 class is being defined.
 This is sometimes used by the textual representation to refer back to